-After receiving a start command, the interface, starting with the next buffer received, translates all host data into ASCII (from EBCDIC) and then causes the ASCII data to print in hexadecimal form.
+After receiving a start command, starting with the next buffer received, all host data is translated into ASCII (from EBCDIC) and then sent to the printer in ASCII hexadecimal form.
 The ASCII hex dump is performed until the printer is powered off.

 Value Description

 0 No action taken

 1 Start ASCII Hex Dump

 2 Stop ASCII Hex Dump

 Example: &%Z43,1

-Starts ASCII hex dump printing
+Starts ASCII hex dump printing.